Special Exception Review

-An application for special exception review shall consist of information necessary for the Board of Zoning Appeals to make a determination regarding the special exception request, including, but not limited to the following:
+- Submit a narrative and other information necessary for the Board of Zoning Appeals to make a determination regarding the request, including, but not limited to the following:

 - A sketch plan showing the preliminary proposed siting of structures or use on the subject property.

-- The notice must be mailed at least 30 days before the public hearing; and,
+- Must be certified mailed at least 15 days before the public hearing; and

-- The notice must include the date, time and location of the public hearing.
+- Must include the date, time and location of the public hearing.
 It is also recommended that details of the request be included.

 Special Exception Review Criteria

 The Board of Zoning Appeals shall approve an application for use by special exception if and only if the applicant shall demonstrate that the proposed use and any associated development:

 - Will be in accordance with the Comprehensive Plan;